 Town of Jay - Shon Owens

-Current Commission Chairman - District 4 Jim Melvin
+Current Commission Chairman - District 3 Don Salter

-On August 15, 2014, the Department of Treasury published their interim final rule implementing the RESTORE Act.
-The regulation will be effective 60 days after the date of publication.
-In addition, the treasury released a guidance document and processing grant funds associated with the direct component.
+On Oct.r 14, 2014, the Department of Treasury RESTORE Act interim final rule became effective.
+In addition, the treasury released a guidance document and for processing grant funds associated with the direct component.
 The direct component funds are funds that will be received by Santa Rosa County directly from treasury based upon approval of Santa Rosa County's multiyear plan and corresponding grant requests.
-Click here for the guidelines direct funding.
-Santa Rosa County is currently modifying the grant application based upon the new information provided by the treasury.
+Santa Rosa County will accept grant proposals based upon the new guidance provided by the treasury from Jan.
+12 to March 13, 2015.

 Presentations to the Local RESTORE Council